" The Solitary Reaper" by William Wordsworth (1770-1850)

 → —about sorrowful events that happened long ago—

-→ —perhaps about wars or heroic battles from the distant past.
+→ —Such as about wars or heroic battles from the distant past.

 → Or maybe it is a simpler song—

-→ Perhaps she sings about common human emotions like sadness, loss, or pain—
+→ Perhaps she sings about common human emotions like sadness, loss, or suffering—

-→ The poet says further that as he doesn’t know what her song is about, but the girl kept on singing.
+→ The poet says further that whatever the subject of her song may be, the girl continued singing.

 → She sang as if her song would never end.